neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 - Metrics starting with `_`†
 - Files with path starting with any of `artifact/`, `config.yaml`, `media/`, `wandb-`†

-†These have been excluded at the code level to prevent redundancy and noise, but can be included.
+† These have been excluded at the code level to prevent redundancy and noise, but can be included.

-# Potential issues and workarounds